BlaizerBrumo/SafeGuard/README.md

 ## =====Customize=====

-- Custom banned items- If you go to the behavior pack of the anti-cheat, functions > anti > anti_items.mcfunction  you can scroll until you find a clear space to write the items you want to clear, template: clear @a[tag=!admin] [item name] [data]
+- Custom banned items- Edit `config.js` file inside of scripts folder

 ## =====Settings(toggle)=====

-**All the modules like anti cbe are now turned on through the settings**
+**All the modules like anti cbe are now turned on through the /function settings/**

-- Lock End- Teleports players away from the end portal
+- Lock End- Teleports players away from the end portal and kills if they somehow enter

-- Auto Mod- Auto flags people
+- Auto Mod- Auto kicks people

 - No Shulker Barrels- Clears either shulker boxes, barrels, or both(made to prevent kits like 32k)